The-Commit-Company/commit/README.md

 It takes care of installation, setup, upgrades, monitoring, maintenance, and support of your Frappe deployments.
 It is a fully featured developer platform with the ability to manage and control multiple Frappe deployments.

 [Try on Frappe Cloud](https://frappecloud.com/)

+## Key Features

+- **Database Schema Visualization**: View and analyze your application's database structure graphically.
+- **API Explorer**: Easily access and test API endpoints within the Frappe framework.
+- **Command Reference**: Get an overview of available Frappe commands.
+- **Documentation Generation**: Auto-generate API documentation.
+- **OpenAI Integration**: Edit and refine documentation using AI assistance.
+- **Commit Docs**: Manage and publish documentation for your applications.
+- **Docs Dashboard**: View and manage all your documentation in one place.
+- **MDX Support**: Write JavaScript and React components in your Markdown files.
+- **Customizable**: Tailor the tool to fit your specific needs and preferences.